prestonharberts/fedora-40-configuration/docs/retroarch.md

   - Video filters: ~/.config/retroarch/filters/video
   - Audio filters: ~/.config/retroarch/filters/audio
   - Controller Profiles: ~/.config/retroarch/autoconfig
+- Core (above Directory setting)
+  - Manage Cores
+    - Select and delete each core with "Delete Core"

+Quit and reopen Retroarch to save configuration, at this point.

 Go to Online Updater, and complete the following: